f0jzd/DesignPatternAssignment/README.md

-# Design Patterns Assignment Tomas Savela
+# Design Patterns Assignment, Tomas Savela

 This is only a collection of different systems where I attempted to use some pattern to the best of my knowledge.